cfrontin/Ard/README.md

 `Ard` is currently in pre-release.
 It can be installed from PyPI or as a source-code installation.

 ### 1. Clone Ard source repository
-If installing from PyPI, skip to (2.)[].
+If installing from PyPI, skip to [step 2.](#2.-Set-up-environment).
 If installing from source, the source can be cloned from github using the following command in your preferred location:
 ```shell
 git clone git@github.com:WISDEM/Ard.git
 ```